scrossuk/locic/docs/Const.rst

 		i = 1;
 	}

-In this case the compiler will complain that the underlying :doc:`lvalue <LvaluesAndRvalues>` has a :doc:`require predicate <Predicates>` for its 'assign' method that specifies the templated type must be movable; const types are NOT movable and therefore the assignment cannot occur.
+In this case the compiler will complain that the underlying :doc:`lvalue <LvaluesAndRvalues>` has a :ref:`require predicate <require-predicates>` for its 'assign' method that specifies the templated type must be movable; const types are NOT movable and therefore the assignment cannot occur.

 Here's another example of invalid code in both C++ and Loci: